GraniteWMS/GraniteDocs/docs/integration/quickbooks/native-app.md

 QuickBooks integration must be installed on the same machine as the QuickBooks SDK.
 It is best to put the integration application on the same machine as the QuickBooks company file, but if this is not possible the company file MUST at least be accessible from the machine you install on.

+!!! note
-**`Take Note`** You will need the QuickBooks Admin user credentials to allow the integration application to connect to QuickBooks.
+    You will need the QuickBooks Admin user credentials to allow the integration application to connect to QuickBooks.
     You will also need a dedicated QuickBooks user that the integration application can use.

 1. Check if the client's version of QuickBooks is 32bit or 64bit.
 You can check by opening QuickBooks Desktop and pressing F2:
     ![](quickbooks-img/bitness.png)